ubiqsecurity/ubiq-snowflake/README.md

 >These items SHOULD be stored in a secrets management server or password vault.
 They should NOT be stored in a standard data file, embedded in source code, committed to a source code repository, or insecurely used in environmental variables.

 ## Usage
 All Ubiq functions take as input the Ubiq secret crypto access key and the encrypted private key, along with other attributes returned from the respective Ubiq API endpoint.
-Encrypt functions expect plain text while decrypt functions expect encrypted data, which is binary data for standard decryption or cipher text for Format Preserving Encryption (FPE) decryption.
-Additionally, FPE functions expect the Dataset names.
+Encrypt functions expect plain text while decrypt functions expect encrypted data, which is binary data for standard decryption or cipher text for Structured decryption.
+Additionally, structured functions expect the Dataset names.
 Examples of each encrypt/decrypt UDF is provided below.

-### Format Preserving Encryption (FPE) Setup
+### Structured Encryption Setup
 Before running encryption/decryption operations, the database session will need to be initialized.
 This is done by calling the following procedure:
 ```sql
 CALL ubiq_begin_session(